Doctoral Program Requirements

 Programs of study leading to the Ph.D. degree in Political Science are designed by the student, in consultation with advisors and the Director of Graduate Studies, to serve his or her particular interests as well as to achieve the program requirements.
 The most current and complete information about degree requirements can be found in the Ph.D.
 Program Guide.
 Students should also familiarize themselves with University requirements outlined in the Graduate Degrees section of the Stanford Bulletin.

 Knowledge of Two Fields

 Each student chooses two fields from American Politics, Comparative Politics, International Relations, Political Theory, and Political Methodology.
 In the primary field, students must demonstrate comprehensive knowledge by passing a written field examination.
-Field Examinations are offered once in the Spring.
+Field Examinations are offered in the Fall and Spring.
 In order to prepare for the field exam, each field offers a series of courses designed to familiarize the student with the literature of that field.
 In the secondary field, students must demonstrate comprehensive knowledge by satisfactory grades in the required classes.

 Exposure to a Third Field

 Since students will often be exposed to work in other fields of Political Science, the Stanford program asks that students become familiar with a third field.
 To do this, students take at least two courses for at least three units each from among the formal graduate-level courses in the five divisions of the department.
 Students may also self-design a third field with approval from two members of the Political Science faculty.
 The third concentration cannot be satisfied by courses taken as a requirement for a first or second concentration.
 A third concentration in theory requires two courses in addition to the five units necessary to fulfill the program requirement.
 A third concentration in methodology requires PS 450C and PS 450D in addition to the classes necessary to fulfill the methodology program requirement.